acl-org/reverie/reviewertutorial.md

 A core feature of OpenReview that was welcomed by many in *CL community is the author discussion period with the reviewers.
 While the reviewers are volunteers and cannot be obligated to participate, we strongly hope that you would **at least acknowledge the authors’ response**.
 You are probably well aware that, as an author, it is rather depressing to spend a lot of time carefully preparing responses to the reviews, only to see in the notification that the reviews did not change at all.

 * If you do read the response and do not find it convincing, please at least acknowledge it.
-Then the authors will at least know that their response was not convincing (rather than just not read), and that is still useful information for improving their work.  \
+Then the authors will at least know that their response was not convincing (rather than just not read), and that is still useful information for improving their work. <br/>
-E.g., *Update: the authors responded, but none of the issues was addressed sufficiently to change this assessment. &lt;ideally, say briefly what you found unconvincing>*
+E.g., *Update: the authors responded, but none of the issues was addressed sufficiently to change this assessment. [ideally, say briefly what you found unconvincing]*
 * If you find that at least some of your concerns were sufficiently addressed, please update the scores/text of your review.
-To make it clear what the changes are, please do not just edit the old review but add in the end a short statement.  \
+To make it clear what the changes are, please do not just edit the old review but add in the end a short statement.  <br/>
 E.g., *Update: the issues with X and Y were resolved in the discussion, and I updated my scores*.
 * If you would like to discuss something with the authors, you are encouraged to discuss for as long as there's time, but please keep in mind that the AC is unlikely to read very long discussions (we ask them to read at least top 2 author responses per reviewer thread).
 We recommend asking for clarifications on the most important points first so that this information is more likely to be noticed by the AC.